 Part IV — Financial provisions

-27. Application of the Financial Administration and Audit Act 1985
+27. Application of the Financial Management Act 2006 and Auditor General Act 2006

-The provisions of the Financial Administration and Audit Act 1985 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Authority and its operations.
+The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Authority and its operations.

-[Section 27 inserted by No. 98 of 1985 s.3.]
+[Section 27 inserted by No. 98 of 1985 s.
+3; amended by No. 77 of 2006 s.
+17.]

 28. Funds of the Authority